signalfx/tracing-examples/docs/early-access/README.md

 ### Smart Gateway (recommended in production; enables tail-based sampling)

-If you're looking to use the SignalFx Smart Gateway, get the metricproxy binary (linux amd64) from SignalFx, then follow the deployment steps highlighted at this link: https://github.com/signalfx/metricproxy
+If you're looking to use the SignalFx Smart Gateway, Get the SignalFx Smart Gateway binary from SignalFx (smart-gateway), and follow the deployment steps mentioned at the following link for metrics proxy: https://github.com/signalfx/metricproxy

 To enable Smart Sampling you will need to add a stanza to your config file like